MicrosoftDocs/Viva/Viva/solutions/write-annual-top-level-okrs.md

 - They should be meaningful
 - They should be “sticky” and easy to remember

-Ideally, they should also cover not just the what, but the why.
+Ideally, they should also cover not just "the what", but also "the why".
 That’s why we like the formula: **verb + What you’re going to do + “so that” or “in order to”**

-If this is your first time implementing OKRs, or if you’re looking for some structure to build best practices, there are 5 broad categories to consider.
+If this is your first time implementing OKRs, or if you’re looking for some structure to build best practices, there are five broad categories to consider.

-We call these the 5 P’s:
+We call these the 5 Ps:

 - Profit
 - Product or Service